AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 ```
 ### Example 14: Poll for job status for all Other APIs

 Once your job completes successfully (no errors/failures reported), this will return a response body containing the job status for each requested output.
-For the `/renditionCreate` API call in Example 4 in Sample 4.1 as illustrated above, a sample response containing the job status is as shown below:
+For the `/renditionCreate` API call in [Example 10](/code-sample/#example-10-create-a-document-rendition) as illustrated above, a sample response containing the job status is as shown below:

 ```json
 {